eoscostarica/guide.eoscostarica.io/docs/engineering-culture.md

 ### Transparency

 All our processes are transparent and open.
 We are a multidisciplinary team where developers know exactly what's going on the servers, there's no DevOps team - "if you build it, you run it".
-We have clear project guidelines and discuss plans openly on github, weekly calls over Zoom and the Discord chat room.
+We have clear project guidelines and discuss plans openly on github, frequent calls over Zoom and the chat tools.

 ### Communication and Openness

 We believe in honesty, transparency and openness as pillars to create a solid and healthy environment were one can develop to its full potential.
 Continuous communication and frequent one-on-one calls are essential part of our day to day work.

-User-Centered Design
+### User-Centered Design

 We build for humans.
 Our process starts by understanding  people's needs and how they align with business and product goals.
 An iterative process allow us to validate continuously to make decisions about development and design.

 ### Value Delivery Focus

 We focus on delivering value above all, it's at the base of all our decisions.
 We make sure everything we do delivers value both to our users and clients.

-Freedom to Explore Ideas
+### Freedom to Explore Ideas

 We are constantly improving and evolving, we are always looking for better and more effective ways, we value exploration, experimentation and open-mindedness.